-This sample illustrates the use of JORAM's clustered topic.
-JORAM's clustered topic is a group of topics deployed on different servers behaving as a unique "logical" topic.
+This sample illustrates the use of Joram's clustered topic.
+A clustered topic is a group of topics deployed on different servers behaving as a unique "logical" topic.
 This sample configuration is made of 3 servers, each server hosting a topic part of the cluster.
-A publisher connects to server 0 and publishes messages on the local topic representant, while subscribers are connected to servers 1 and 2 and have subscribed to the local representant of the topic.
 The platform is run in persistent mode.
 The provided configuration locates all three servers on "localhost" host.